akop/jvpn-launch/README.md

 jvpn-launch
 ===========

-Launch JPVN with firefox and java 32bit
+Launch JVPN with firefox 18 and java 32bit